Semana Santa, March/April

-Held on the last few days before Lent (in February or March), this holiday is often ‘celebrated’ with weeks of water fights, so be warned.
-It’s popular in the highlands, with the fiesta in Cajamarca being one of the biggest.
+Held on the last few days before Lent (in February or March), this holiday is often celebrated with weeks of water fights, so be warned.
+It’s popular in the highlands, the Cajamarca festival is one of the biggest.
 It’s also busy in the beach towns.

 Lunahuaná Adventure Sports Festival

 Lunahuaná has an active and growing adventure sports scene, especially river running.
 Check out this festival in late February/early March.

 Beach resort prices go down and crowds disperse, though the coast remains sunny.
 Orchids bloom post–rainy season on the Inca Trail and Amazonian birds enact their mating rituals.